clj-commons/secretary/README.md

 (secretary/set-config! :prefix "#")
 ```

-to prefix gnerated URIs with a "#".
+to prefix generated URIs with a "#".

 ```clojure
 (user-path {:id 1})